HansKindberg-Net/Guidelines-For-Programming-Temporary/ReadMe.sv.md

 ### 3.3 *.config transformering
 *.config/XML file transformation
 Web.config transforms are built into Visual Studio.
-You can transform the Web.config file when publishing/deploying a Visual Studio web-application.
+You can transform the Web.config file when publishing/deploying a Visual Studio webapplication.
 Web.config Transformation Syntax for Web Project Deployment Using Visual Studio: http://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx
 SlowCheetah
 Is a Visual Studio extension to handle transformation of any xml-file.
 And it transforms on build (F5)